A-I-Research-Facility/Reinforcement-learning/q-learning-6/README.md

-'''
-In continuation with the previous program, we are now going to train our DQN model.
+💢 In continuation with the previous program, we are now going to train our DQN model.

-TensorFlow version = 2.4.1 used
+TensorFlow version = 2.4.1 used.

 This program has a very high computational time and needs lots of cuda cores to be even a little efficient.
 Please ensure you have a gpu with atleast 8GB of dedicated video memory and atleast 16GB of DDR4 RAM before running this.
-'''

     import tensorflow as tf
     from keras.models import Sequential